Monday, February 6, 2017

 Underneath the supernatural shenangians there lies a commentary about race and class.
 The outlaw and the outsider should be allies.
 In fact, Felder even tells Jesse that he's grateful for his company after being alone for so long.
-Instead, one tries to use and discard the other and co-opt the traditions of a marginalized culture for his own gain.
+Instead, one tries to use and discard the other for his own gain.
 Unfortunately for Jesse, karma is a real bitch with rabies.

 The third story treks over similar grounds with race, class and witchcraft.
 Set during the Depression, ingénue Amaryllis falls in love with Steven, the glass-eater in a travelling sideshow.
 Unfortunately, the owner of the sideshow is a possessive witch (ROSALIND CASH) and the carnies are all outlaws on the run who bargained to become performers in exchange for her protection.
 It's far from a mutually beneficial arrangement, however, as Steven remarks, "You take more than you give."

 Naturally, it does not end well for the star-crossed lovers.
 It's a pretty grim vision of class mobility: the marginalized are doomed to stay trapped.
 As Steven tells Amaryllis, "I'm a freak...the carnival is where I belong."

 With a backdrop that recalls TOD BROWNING's FREAKS, this segment has the potential to be the most interesting in the anthology but unfortunately it's over as soon as it starts.